Senku150/Downloads/README.md

 **Features:**

-- Secure file upload using Flask's `request` object and saving to a designated upload folder.
+- client file uploader using Flask's `request` object and saving to a designated upload folder on the server part.
 - Error handling with appropriate status codes:
     - 200: Success
     - 7: Upload processing error (non-specific)